Spandana-hp68/Cricket-alerts/README.md

 Cricket Alerts

-A simple web-based cricket alert system that provides real-time updates on scores and wickets.
-This project simulates live cricket match updates, offering notifications about scores and wickets taken during the game.
+A simple web-based cricket alert system that provides updates on scores and wickets.
+This project simulatescricket match updates, offering notifications about scores and wickets taken during the game.

 Features